ACESLabUCSD/TinyGarbleCircuitSynthesis/demo/vdp/README.md

 exit
 ```

-Fisrt, make sure the the relative path (in this case `../../SynthesisLibrary`) of the [SynthesisLibrary](/SynthesisLibrary) is correct.
+First, make sure the relative path (in this case `../../SynthesisLibrary`) of the [SynthesisLibrary](/SynthesisLibrary) is correct.
-Then read the input Verilog module with the `analyze` command (in this demo, `analyze -format sverilog mac.sv`, it has the format specifier since the input module is in SyetemVerilog while the default is Verilog).
+Then read the input Verilog module with the `analyze` command (in this demo, `analyze -format sverilog mac.sv`, it has the format specifier since the input module is in SystemVerilog while the default is Verilog).
-We can synthesize the same module for different bit widths by passing the parameters during execution of the `elaborate` command.
+We can synthesize the same module for different bit widths by passing the parameters during the execution of the `elaborate` command.
 In this demo, the module has three parameters and we set their values with `-parameters $N,$N,$L`.

 To execute mac.dcsh through Synopsys DC, run